Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.markdown

 ### [1st Challenge Solution Here](https://github.com/Ryshackleton/d3_maptime/blob/master/html/01_hello-d3_challenge1_solution.html)

-### Binding Data to Circle Elements:
+### Next Step: Binding Data to Circle Elements:
 Conceptually, what we want to do next is to take our **selection** of circles *(left in the image below)*, and BIND the circles to a **data array** like this `[5, 15, 30]` *(right in the image below)*

 <img src="https://ryshackleton.github.io/d3_maptime/img/d3.data.circles.png">

 After we've *bound* the data, we can *retrieve* the data to set attributes on the circles, as we did before.
-The next

-### 2nd Challenge, 20 minutes:Stick with the [same tutorial](https://strongriley.github.io/d3/tutorial/circle.html), but now move onto the **Binding Data** Section of the tutorial.
+The **Binding Data** section of the [same tutorial](https://strongriley.github.io/d3/tutorial/circle.html), will show you how to do that!

-Find the code that will help you bind the following data to the `cy` attribute on each of your circles.
+### 2nd Challenge, 20 minutes: Find the code in the tutorial that will help you bind the following data to the `cy` attribute on each of your circles.

 ```JavaScript
 	var myData = [ 20, 60, 100 ];